syntasa-dev/syntasa-charts/README.md

 # syntasa-charts
-Helm Charts for Syntasa Install
+Helm Charts for Syntasa Install:

+- syntasa: for marketplace installations
+- syntasa-package: for terraform installations